 The object is under a hold, because Cloud Storage cannot know when the hold will be removed.

 You are not charged for storage after the object expiration time even if the object is not deleted immediately.
 You can continue to access the object before it is deleted and are responsible for other charges (request, network bandwidth).
 If the expiration time is not available for an object, the object is charged for storage until the time it is deleted.

 When working with expiration times, keep in mind the following:

 If the bucket has a retention policy, the expiration time is the later of the Object Lifecycle Management

 Agecondition and the time the object satisfies the retention period specified by the retention policy.

 If there are multiple conflicting expiration times applicable for an object due to different lifecycle management rules, then the earliest applicable expiration time is used.

 To track the lifecycle management actions that Cloud Storage takes, use one of the following options:

-Use Cloud Storage Access Logs.
+Use Cloud Storage usage logs.
 This feature logs both the action and who performed the action.
 A value of

 GCS Lifecycle Managementin the